-And without giving too much away as far as a forthcoming “Atonement” post, Leviticus 17:11 informs us under the old covenant “…the life of the flesh is the blood; and i have given it to you for making atonement for your lives on the altar; for, as life, it is the blood that makes atonement.”
+And without giving too much away in regards to the forthcoming Atonement post, Leviticus 17:11 informs us under the old covenant “…the life of the flesh is the blood; and i have given it to you for making atonement for your lives on the altar; for, as life, it is the blood that makes atonement.”
 (NRSV) Fast forward to Matt 26:27-28 when Jesus takes the cup at the last supper and says “(D)rink for it, all of you; for this is my blood of the covenant, which is poured out for many for the forgiveness of sins…” And then finally, the author of Hebrews stating very plainly in 10:4 “(F)or it is impossible for the blood of bulls and goats to take away sins (the old testament temple sacrifices).”
 (NRSV).
-And Paul makes clear this satisfaction of divine justice, or propitiation, which means here the placating of God’s wrath, in Romans 5:9 where he says “(M)uch more surely then, now that we have been justified by his blood (i.e. expiation), will we be saved through him from the wrath of God (i.e. propitiation).”
+And Paul makes clear this satisfaction of divine justice, or propitiation (which means here the placating of God’s wrath) in Romans 5:9 where he says “(M)uch more surely then, now that we have been justified by his blood (i.e. expiation), will we be saved through him from the wrath of God (i.e. propitiation).”
 (NRSV)

 So what does it mean for you to now know that your sins have been forgiven?
 Can you still sin?
 Absolutely, and you will.
 The point is to now live under the conviction of it through the Holy Spirit and in a right relationship with God, now knowing fully the harm of your sin.
 We also must come forward and confess that sin (1 John 1:9).
 But we must also understand the penalty of our sin has been taken care of, that is what Jesus meant when he hung on the cross and said “It is finished”.
 (John 19:30, NRSSV) You needn’t have to die a second death, i.e. eternal separation from God.
 For we are called in John chapter 3 to be “born again” (John 3:3-8 (KJV)).
 Once we say yes to Jesus, only then are we truly saved from our sins (Acts 4:10-12, Rom 10:9&13, 1 Pet 1:18-21).